IntentArchitect/Intent.Modules/docsProject/articles/GettingStarted/creating-a-module-from-scratch.md

 - Add the following Nuget packages:
     - `Intent.IntentArchitectPackager`
     - `Intent.SoftwareFactory.MetaModel` (which will install `Intent.SoftwareFactory.SDK` as a dependency)
-- Add following new items to the project (right-click `Module.Example.WebApi`, `Add`, `New Item`):
+- Add the following new items to the project (right-click `Module.Example.WebApi`, click `Add`, click `New Item`):

     - Module Specification File:

-        A module specification, or rather, `.imodspec` files are very similar to NuGet `.nuspec` files and are used by the module packager and Intent Architect to understand the contents of a module, including what templates, decorators and settings it has available.
+        Module specifications, or rather `.imodspec` files, are very similar to NuGet `.nuspec` files and are used by the Intent Architect's module packager and Intent Architect itself to understand the contents of a module, including what templates, decorators and settings it offers.

         - Visual Studio Project item type: `XML File`
         - Name: `Module.Example.WebApi.imodpec`